 “With only a small outlay of manpower and money, opening or expanding a digital signage offering could lead telecoms businesses into markets that give many times the revenue of the digital signage market itself.”

-A recent report by EY points out that there is so much potential for telcos selling digital signage that opportunities are already being missed.
+EY points out that there is so much potential for telcos selling digital signage that opportunities are already being missed.
 Because while many telecoms companies are already operating in the DS market, they are only offering it as an add-on to existing packages.
 For example, selling digital screens to small businesses, such as cafes, bars and restaurants or offices, on top of basic communications services.

 A small leap in sophistication

 The good news is that telcos are seeing the light.
 Increasingly, they are coming up with more sophisticated versions of DS offerings.
-On top of the basic physical signage, telcos selling digital signage are starting to also provide targeted on-site “proximity marketing” (i.e., promotions and advertising) direct to their customers’ mobile phones.
+On top of the basic physical signage, telcos selling digital signage are starting to also provide targeted on-site “proximity digital signage” (i.e., promotions and advertising) direct to their customers’ mobile phones.
 And this is where the revenues will be unlocked.
 Everywhere.
 For virtually any business customer in any industry.

-What telcos can leverage to maximize DS?
+What digital telcos can leverage to maximize DS?

-So, what is it that makes telcos specifically an attractive “spouse”, as it were, for DS as a SaaS revenue generator.
-I would start with the ease of which telcos can repackage and resell pioneering yet easy-to-use DS services, such as Yodeck, packed with innovative features.
+So, what is it that makes telcos specifically an attractive “spouse”, as it were, for DS as a SaaS revenue generator?
+I would start with the ease with which telcos can repackage and resell pioneering yet easy-to-use DS services, such as Yodeck, packed with innovative features.
 But of course it doesn’t stop there.
 Below is a breakdown of the key advantages telcos have, which make them ideal DS resellers:

 Internet access or data-based products

-- Connectivity for all types of devices
+- Connectivity for all types of devices.

-- Bundles of internet access services with DS can be put together in various value proposition scenarios
+- Bundles of internet access services with DS can be put together in various value proposition scenarios.

-- Showcase physical installations of DS solutions for actual demo purposes (try before you buy)
+- Showcase physical installations of DS solutions for actual demo purposes (try before you buy).

-- Customers can buy equipment and service on the spot, and set it up themselves
+- Customers can buy equipment and service on the spot, and set it up themselves.

 - DS is growing in the low end of the market, so many B2B customers may even be unaware they need it.
-Thus a telco’s sales team can refocus their efforts and really up-sell
+Thus a telco’s sales team can refocus their efforts and really up-sell.

-- DS is a very simple solution to demonstrate, so even existing sales staff with basic training can deliver live demos on customer premises
+- DS is a very simple solution to demonstrate, so even existing sales staff with basic training can deliver live demos on customer premises.

 - Providing a complete DS solution means also having on the ground support for any setup, maintenance and technical issues.
-Telcos already have such experienced staff
+Telcos already have such experienced staff.

 - There is minimal training/expertise required to run majority of DS solutions.
-So the same field engineer profile is a good fit
+So the same field engineer profile is a good fit.

 Equipment suppliers & integrators

-Tried and tested model in telco sector
+Tried and tested digital signage business model in telco sector

-- Equipment + software + support services is a familiar business model for telcos
+- Equipment + software + support services is a familiar business model for telcos.

-- Subsidizing low cost hardware is already in their business model
+- Subsidizing low cost hardware is already in their business model.

-- Like most telecoms services DS is also a long-term service – contract can be for two years – with expected contract lifetime of four years
+- Like most telecoms services DS is also a long-term service – contract can be for two years – with expected contract lifetime of four years.

 Is it true love?